docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/defining-entry-points-for-indirect-access.rst

 Number.
 The size of the name buffer.

-Retrieves this object’s parent class name.
+Retrieves this object's parent class name.
 Returns an error code, kESErrOK on success. getServer()
 ESerror_t getServer (SoHObject hObject, SoHServer* phServer,